 - Delegate NGUYEN TRI THUC: The draft Law on Bidding (amended) submitted to the National Assembly this time does not stipulate the selection of contractors to provide specialized medical equipment.
 Meanwhile, specialized medical equipment has its own characteristics of the medical sector, there are equipment directly related to patient treatment, health and life of patients, all of which are high-tech medical equipment.

-Upper-level and special-class hospitals are in great need, but the draft law currently does not specifically stipulate or allow the selection of brands and countries of manufacture for bidding.
+Upper level and special level hospitals are in great need, but the current draft law does not specifically stipulate or allow the selection of brands and countries of manufacture for bidding.

-If there are no regulations, it is very likely that you will buy equipment from poor brands, manufactured in third countries because they compete very strongly on price while the quality and durability of the equipment is not as good as that produced in advanced developed countries.
+If there is no regulation, it is very likely that you will buy equipment from poor brands, manufactured in third countries because they compete very strongly on price while the quality and durability of the equipment is not as good as that produced in advanced developed countries.

-From there, I propose to add regulations on selecting contractors to supply specialized medical equipment, contractors providing repair, maintenance and replacement services for specialized medical equipment components.
-In addition to considering price factors, regulations must also consider the efficiency of use, durability of the equipment, manufacturer, and country of manufacture.
+From there, I propose to add regulations on selecting contractors to supply specialized medical equipment, contractors providing repair, maintenance and replacement services for specialized medical equipment components, in addition to considering price factors, it must be regulated to consider the efficiency of use, durability of the equipment, manufacturer, and country of manufacture.

-At the same time, it is necessary to supplement and allow special-class hospitals and above to choose the brand and country of manufacture in purchasing high-tech, specialized treatment equipment that is suitable for the disease model and trained human resources of that medical facility.
+At the same time, it is necessary to supplement and allow special-class hospitals and above to choose the brand and country of manufacture in purchasing high-tech treatment equipment with specialized features, suitable for the disease model and trained human resources of that medical facility.

 Source